libDrive/libDrive/README.md

 ## Source code

 - To access the source code for the backend visit: <https://github.com/libDrive/backend>
-- To access the source code for the frontend visit: <https://github.com/libDrive/frontend>
+- To access the source code for the web frontend visit: <https://github.com/libDrive/web>

 ## Features supported